Enchiladas

 Enchiladas Verdes 4

-When they are out of the oven, drizzle Mexican cream over the top.
-Mexican cream has a tangy flavor, and when it hits the warm enchiladas, it will warm up, become melty, and become even more creamy, and at the same time it will add some fresh notes to the dish.
+When they are out of the oven, drizzle Mexican crema over the top, it has a tangy flavor, and when it hits the warm enchiladas, it will warm up, become melty, and become even more creamy, and at the same time it will add some fresh notes to the dish.

 Enchiladas Verdes 5

 Crumble up some queso fresco on top too.
 It will keep on crumbling right in your mouth as you eat it.
-Add some onion for a nice crunch… Then they are ready to go!
+Add some onion for a nice crunch, and then they are ready to go!

 Enchiladas can be made with many different sauces and fillings.
 This take has the traditional salsa verde or green tomatillo sauce and chicken, but you can play with the fillings.